 Welcome!

-I am an economist and demographer whose research lies in the fields of global health, development, and gender, with a focus on South Asia.
+I am a demographer and economist whose research lies in the fields of global health, development, and gender, with a focus on South Asia.
 My overarching research agenda is concerned with studying how gender norms affect health outcomes — especially for women and children residing in countries of the global South.
 I use both large-scale secondary micro-level survey data and collect primary data for my research.

 I am a postdoctoral fellow at the University of Göttingen in the Centre for Modern Indian Studies (CeMIS) and Chair of Development Economics.
 I received my PhD in Health Economics from the Bloomberg School of Public Health, Johns Hopkins University in May 2023.